V4570/UoMStudentsWeb-Average/README.md

 > export PATH=$PATH:/path-to-geckdriver/ , e.g. export PATH=$PATH:/home/v4570/Documents/Python/UoMStudensWeb-Average

+> source ~/.profile //To update the path. or
+> source ~/.bashrc //To update the path.

 # Usage
 You have to add your login credentials in the config.yaml file e.g. username : 'it15123' password : '123abc' and then run the script with python, preferably python 3.